• Skip to primary navigation

 FAQ

-Can I make sweet and sour chicken in advance?
+Can I make sweet and sour chicken in the air fryer?

 Why is my chicken not crispy?